amijafari/home-automation-server/README.md

 ## Setup

+:warning: I could not configure and get proper result in newer version of raspbian with kernel version > 4.14.
+But it fully tested with raspbian Jessie.

 ### Raspberry PI Configuration (Lirc, Apache, PHP)
 Install and configure Lirc.
 ```
+$ sudo apt-get update
 $ sudo apt-get install lirc
 ```